Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 If your inner artist is trying to find a new hobby, these skills are some that you can easily explore from home:

-If you’ve got some paintbrushes and paints knocking around, you can easily jump into painting as your new hobby in lockdown.
+If you’ve got some paintbrushes and paints knocking around, you can easily jump into painting as your new hobby.
 YouTube recently added 12 seasons of The Joy of Painting with Bob Ross.
 So, you can listen to his dulcet tones as you begin to master your new craft.

 Photography is a pastime that’s become increasingly easy to get into.
 After all, most of us carry a camera around with us just about everywhere we go.
 Although your smartphone may not be the connoisseur’s choice of equipment, it’s more than sufficient for learning some of the basics of photography with.
 You can take an array of photos of the family pet, for example.
 If you’ve already mastered the fundamentals, now might be a good time to take your skills to a professional level.